wdawson/okta.github.io/_source/_reference/okta_expression_language/index.md

 `Iso3166Convert.toNumeric(string)` | String | `Iso3166Convert.toNumeric("USA")` | "840"
 `Iso3166Convert.toName(string)` | String | `Iso3166Convert.toName("IN")` | "India"

 **Note:**  All these functions take ISO 3166-1 2-character country codes (Alpha 2), 3-character country codes (Alpha 3), and numeric country codes as input.
-The function determines the input type and returns the output is in the format specified by the function name.
+The function determines the input type and returns the output in the format specified by the function name.

 For more information on these codes, see the [ISO 3166-1 online lookup tool](https://www.iso.org/obp/ui/#search/code/).